How to check an air conditioner installer’s licence

 Distance between water and power points

-Regulations in Australia restrict where you're able to position power points in relation to sinks and taps.
-Find out what the rules say, and...
+Regulations in Australia restrict the placement of power points in relation to sinks and taps.
+This article explores what the rules say and how far your power points will need to be from your kitchen sink.

 WaterMark labels